martindbp/ipvc/README.md

 ## TODO and Ideas
 In no particular order of importance

-* Optimize!
-Currently things are way too slow
-* Use aiohttp for async data transfer between ipfs and files
+### Features
+* Downloading branches from other people (git pull)
+* Branch rewrite, similar to rebase -i
+* Publishing to IPNS
 * Export/import from/to git/mercurial
-* Picking lines when adding to stage, similar to git's `git add -p`
-* Permissions in metadata
+* Fix handling of file permissions, so that such changes can be seen and added
 * Tags
-* Commit messages in editor of choice
 * Follow + store symlinks in metadata
+* Picking lines when adding to stage, similar to git's `git add -p`
 * Virtual repos (in IPFS/MFS only, not on the filesystem)
-* A server with GUI
+* Partial branch checkout
 * Encryption of data/commits?
-* Partial branch checkout
 * Issues, pull requests, discussions etc via pubsub and CRDTs
+* Equivalent of ignore file
 * Generate a browsable static website for a repo like a github project

-* Equivalent of ignore file
-* Specifying ipfs node to communicate with
-* Fix handling of file permissions, so that such changes can be seen and added
+### Other
+* Optimize!
+Currently things are way too slow
+* Use aiohttp for async data transfer between ipfs and files

 ## Testing
 There are two levels of tests, in pytest, and a command line test.